Developer: Nintendo R & D 1 Publisher: Nintendo Release: 08/15/87 Genre: Platformer

 It also serves another purpose; teaching you to revisit areas after every significant event.
 Early on you will see many unreachable areas; this is deliberate.
 With every new upgrade such as the high jump boots and ice beam new areas become accessible.
 As you gain new upgrades it becomes critical to revisit nearly every inch of the map.
 The game does not hold your hand and leaves you to your own devices.
 That Nintendo placed enough trust in players to figure it out eventually speaks volumes to their confidence in the game’s design.

 Metroid’s nonlinear sense of progression differs from Zelda in that there is no guidance whatsoever.
 It is possible to stumble onto the path to the game’s final area early which will reveal the ultimate objective, that of defeating two bosses (Kraid and Ridley).
-How you go about doing so is left in your hands.
+How you go about doing so is in your hands.
 You can skip many of the power-ups and enter Torian underpowered, which I imagine many did.
-It’s a far cry from Zelda where most of its items are mandatory to reach Death Mountain.
+It is a far cry from Zelda where most of its items are mandatory to reach Death Mountain.
 That the game manages to be just as complex as that title without most of its quality of life features (such as a subscreen) is incredible.

 While Metroid is thoughtfully designed it is far from perfect.
 The most glaring flaw is the lack of a map.
 Planet Zebes is a massive world, possibly bigger than anything else up to that point.
 Navigating around its similar rooms and corridors can be tricky, especially when it comes to bombing weak floors to find items.
 Considering Zelda both offered maps for each dungeon and auto mapped as you progressed makes its absence even more egregious.
 With context it can be excused; the industry was still learning at the time.
-But it doesn’t make it any easier to accept.
+But it does not make it any easier to accept.

 In Closing

-4 thoughts on “Metroid”
+5 thoughts on “Metroid”